glhuilli/neural_caissa/README.md

 # Neural Caissa

-This is yet another attempt to build a neural network improved chess bot, which I named `neural caissa`.
-For those who don't know, Caissa is the [goddess of Chess ](https://en.wikipedia.org/wiki/Ca%C3%AFssa).
-These neural chess explorations were **heavily** inspired by George Hotz's [Twichchess](https://github.com/geohot/twitchchess).
+This is yet another attempt to build a neural network improved chess bot, which I named `neural caissa` (Caissa is the [goddess of Chess](https://en.wikipedia.org/wiki/Ca%C3%AFssa)).
+The following neural chess explorations were **heavily** inspired by George Hotz's [Twichchess](https://github.com/geohot/twitchchess).

 How to play
 -----